Elijah-JS/Elijah-JS/README.md

 # Hi, I’m @Elijah-JS 👋

 I’m a Front-End Engineer with a strong foundation in building interactive and responsive web applications.
-My expertise spans across a full stack of web technologies including HTML, CSS, JavaScript, React, and Bootstrap.
-Additionally, I have experience with Python and Flask, which has broadened my understanding of backend development.
+My expertise spans a full stack of web technologies including HTML, CSS, JavaScript, React, and Bootstrap.
+I also have experience with Python and Flask, enhancing my understanding of backend development.
+Additionally, I have a solid grasp of basic web design principles and am skilled in utilizing Figma for wireframing and prototyping, which allows me to effectively translate design concepts into functional, user-friendly interfaces.

 ## What I Do